Watermelon

 SOURCE: Polka Dot Firsties

-Adjectives, craft and watermelon related words all in one fun activity.
+Adjectives, crafts, and watermelon related words all in one fun activity.
 Totally cute!
 Winner!!!

 SOURCE: Jenna Rayburn Kirk